napari-process-points-and-surfaces

 Process and analyze surfaces using open3d and vedo in napari

-Process and analyze surfaces using open3d and vedo in napari.
+Process and analyze surfaces using vedo in napari.

 Usage¶

-You find a couple of surface generation, smoothing and analysis functions in the menu Tools > Surfaces
+You find menus for surface generation, smoothing and analysis in the menu Tools > Surfaces

 and Tools > Points

-.
-For detailed explanation of the underlying algorithms, please refer to the open3d documentation.
+For detailed explanation of the underlying algorithms, please refer to the vedo documentation.

 For processing meshes in Python scripts, see the demo notebook.
 There you also learn how this screenshot is made:

-For performing quantitative measurements of meshes in Python scripts, see the demo notebook.
+For performing quantitative measurements of surface in Python scripts, see the demo notebook.
 There you also learn how this screenshot is made:

 Surface measurements and annotations¶

-Using the menu Tools > Measurement > Surface quality table (vedo, nppas)
+Using the menu Tools > Measurement tables > Surface quality table (vedo, nppas)

 the vertices in a given surface layer.